Tryliom/Visual-Functions/README.md

 - Log: Log a list of inputs in the console
 - Reset: Reset a variable to its default value
 - Evaluate: Interpret a string as a code and run it
+- Timer: Run a function after a delay

 ### Evaluate
 Currently, the evaluate function supports all mathematical, logical and object methods operations.